-Nothing is an offence which is done by a child above 7 83. years of age and under 12, who has not attained sufficient maturity of understanding to judge of the nature and consequences of his conduct on that occasion.
+83. Nothing is an offence which is done by a child above the age of 7 years and under the age of 12 years, who has not attained sufficient maturity of understanding to judge the nature and consequences of his conduct on that occasion.